epinio/docs/docs/contribute/development/ui/standalone.md

 sidebar_label: 'Standalone'
 sidebar_position: 2
 title: 'Getting The Epinio Standalone Instance Running'
-description: How to setup the standalone version of Epinio locally.
+description: How to set up the standalone version of Epinio locally.
 keywords: [epinio, contributing, ui, standalone]
 doc-type: [contribute]
 doc-topic: [ui-contribution-standalone]
+doc-persona: [epinio-developer]
 ---

 If you haven't already completed the [prerequisites](../prereqs), do those now.